MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-create-a-linux-shielded-vm-template.md

 # Create a Linux shielded VM template disk

-> Applies To: Windows Server (Semi-Annual Channel), Windows Server 2019
+> Applies To: Windows Server 2019, Windows Server (Semi-Annual Channel),

 This topic explains how to prepare a template disk for Linux shielded VMs that can be used to instantiate one or more tenant VMs.